Museum of early consumer electronics and 1st achievements

 Several features made this an industry first.

-It was supplied specifically for the analogue Sky channels that were, at that time, being transmitted
+It was supplied specifically for the analogue Sky channels which were, at that time, being transmitted

 on 19E.
 This made it unsuitable for other satellites or packages as the tuner was not infinitely variable.